-Behaviours What is required Learning Outcomes Flexibility Adapts positively to changing work priorities and patterns when new tasks need to be done or requirements change.
-B3 Adapt to changing business needs effectively.
-B4 Support others in adapting to changing business needs.
-Resilience Displays energy and enthusiasm in the way they go about their role, dealing positively with setbacks when they occur.
+Behaviours Competency Area What is required Evidence required to achieve a PASS Integrity Truthful, sincere, and trustworthy in their actions.
+Shows integrity by doing the right thing.
+Maintains appropriate confidentiality at all times.
+B1.
+Demonstrate integrity and ethical behaviour in the way they do their job B2.
+Treat sensitive information in a confidential way Flexibility Adapts positively to changing work priorities and procedures when new tasks need to be done or business requirements change.
+B3.
+Adapt to changing business needs effectively B4.
+Support others in adapting to changing business needs B5.
+Re-prioritise work as required Resilience Displays energy and enthusiasm in the way they go about their role, dealing positively with setbacks when they occur.
 Stays positive under pressure.
-B6 Display energy and enthusiasm, staying positive when under pressure.
-B7 Deal objectively with setbacks when they occur, learning for the future.
-B8 Support others when setbacks occur, sharing learning with others.
+B6.
+Display energy and enthusiasm, staying positive when under pressure B7.
+Deal objectively with setbacks when they occur, learning for the future B8.
+Support others when setbacks occur, sharing learning with others